jgarties/cabi-competition/README.md

 micromobility providers.

 The [slide deck](cabi-competition_case-study-deck_jgarties.pdf) in this repository presents my findings and recommendations.
-This readme and the [R Markdown file](cabi_competition_2025-03-26.Rmd) walk through the steps I took to perform my analysis.
+This README and the [R Markdown file](cabi_competition_2025-03-26.Rmd) walk through the steps I took to perform my analysis.

 ## Background